PGA Tour (video game series)

 PGA Tour is a series of golf video games developed and published by Electronic Arts - and later their EA Sports sub-label - since 1990.
 The series primarily features courses featured on the U.S. PGA Tour, and other notable courses (such as those that have hosted majors).

 In 1998, EA began publishing their golf games with the endorsement of Tiger Woods.
 Following the Tiger Woods 99 PGA Tour Golf release, subsequent titles were named Tiger Woods PGA Tour and released yearly.

 Although EA Sports developed most games in the series internally, some SKUs have come from outside developers including the first edition, Tiger Woods 99 PGA Tour Golf, which Adrenalin Entertainment developed in conjunction with EA for the PlayStation and Tiger Woods PGA Tour 2001 for the PlayStation, which was developed by Stormfront Studios.
 IOMO also produced versions of the game for mobile phones for the 2002, 2004, and 2005 editions.

-In October 2013, EA ended its relationship with Woods, being replaced with Rory McIlroy, then top golfer in the world, who became the new title athlete of the franchise, known as Rory McIlroy PGA Tour.
+In October 2013, EA ended its relationship with Woods, being replaced with Rory McIlroy, then top golfer in the world, who became the new title athlete of the franchise.
+The game, Rory McIlroy PGA Tour, was released in 2015.

 The series was responsible for several innovations in the genre, such as the now standard three-click swing method.
 In 1995 a critic stated in GamePro that "The PGA series flies high above the rest for two reasons: You can completely control a shot, and you play on the best courses around."
 However, unlike other games in the EA Sports label, the series was often shadowed by other competitors such as the Jack Nicklaus series, Links series, Microsoft Golf or The Golf Pro.

-PGA Tour has brought in almost $771 million since its creation in 1999 to 2013.
+PGA Tour has brought in almost $771 million during the time it was named for Tiger Woods from 1999 to 2013.

 History

+Tiger Woods

 Starting in 1998, Tiger Woods was the star and face of the series.
 The deal with Woods was worth $6.2 to 7 million a year at the height of his 15 years at EA Sports.

 Both parties had agreed to incorporate the Masters into a video game for several years, but Augusta National Golf Club agreed only when the presentation and playability of the course was perfect.
 It took EA Tiburon's 80-person development team three years of work from 2009 to 2011 to make Augusta National available in Tiger Woods PGA Tour 12.

-In January 2012 EA announced that there would be no more Tiger Woods PGA Tour for the Wii.
-And that it was so that the Xbox 360 and PlayStation 3 editions could enjoy new online and social features.
+In January 2012, EA announced that there would be no more releases on the Wii, with the Xbox 360 and PlayStation 3 editions would continue to receive new online and social features.
 They also said that the Xbox 360's Kinect and the PlayStation 3's PlayStation Move have both made "significant advances in motion gaming."

 In February 2013, EA announced that there will be no Wii U version of Tiger Woods PGA Tour.